There are many preventive steps you can take to help protect your PC from viruses and other threats.

 You can turn on Windows Update to make sure that Windows receives these updates automatically.
 For more information, see Windows automatic updating: Frequently asked questions.

-Use a firewall.
 Windows Firewall or any other firewall application can help notify you about suspicious activity if a virus or worm tries to connect to your PC.
 It can also block viruses, worms and hackers from trying to download potentially harmful applications to your PC.

 Use your Internet browser's privacy settings.
 Some websites might try to use your personal information for targeted advertising, fraud and identity theft.